hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

 * Use filters such as `Group Name` and `Entity Name` to find specific records.
 * An alphabetical list of all entities is also displayed on this page.
 * Click on the name of a specific entity to view its dataset.
-* Explore functions and filters to streamline the search process within the entity.
+* Explore functions and filters to search data within the entity.
 * For a comprehensive view of all records of an entity, click the `Search` button.
 * Utilize the `View Relations` option to explore relationships with other entities.
+For example, if we consider the entity ‘Facility’, we can see that it is related to entities ‘FacilityGroup’, ‘ProductStore’, ‘Party’ and so on.

 ### Entity SQL Processor